shyamsridhar123/generative-ai-for-beginners-experimentpod/01-introduction-to-genai/README.md

 ## Scenario: our educational startup

 Generative Artificial Intelligence (AI) represents the pinnacle of AI technology, pushing the boundaries of what was once thought impossible.
 Generative AI models have several capabilities and applications, but for this curriculum we'll explore how it's revolutionizing education through a fictional startup.
-We'll refer to this startup as *our startup*.
-Our startup works in the education domain with the ambitious mission statement of
+We'll refer to this startup as *EDU inc.*.
+EDU.inc works in the education domain with the ambitious mission statement of

 > *improving accessibility in learning, on a global scale, ensuring equitable access to education and providing personalized learning experiences to every learner, according to their needs*.

-Our startup team is aware we’ll not be able to achieve this goal without leveraging one of the most powerful tools of modern times – Large Language Models (LLMs).
+EDU.inc team is aware we’ll not be able to achieve this goal without leveraging one of the most powerful tools of modern times – Large Language Models (LLMs).

 Generative AI is expected to revolutionize the way we learn and teach today, with students having at their disposal virtual teachers 24 hours a day who provide vast amounts of information and examples, and teachers able to leverage innovative tools to assess their students and give feedback.